Our aim is for students to:

 - Thorough diagnosis of reading (decoding, comprehension, fluency, phonics) on entry

-- Promotion of ‘cheat’ reading ie reading just first lines of paragraphs and reading down the middle
+- Introduction to ‘cheat’ reading ie reading just first lines of paragraphs and reading down the middle, folding paper so students only see part of the extract at a time

 Strategies for writing